 - Experimentation speed isn’t critical.
 When slower iteration cycles are acceptable.

-For everyone else, the trade-offs—time, cost, and opportunity loss—outweigh the perceived control of going in-house.
+For everyone else, the trade-offs — time, cost, technical risk, and opportunity loss — outweigh the perceived control of going in-house.

 Conclusion: Making your decision